aviyalitman/Intro_Python/README.md

 # Introduction to Python

-A two-day Introduction to Python for the REU in Computational Biology.
+A two-day Introduction to Python for the REU in Computational Biology for previously incarcerated students.